IB Biology - Introduction

 Note: There are no specific SL options.
 SL students can study all four options.
 Each option has extra HL material.

-One other area which is has been modified are the requirements for the practical scheme of work.
+One important area is the practical scheme of work.
 Section A of paper three will now contain short answer questions about the practical skills students will learn during the course.
 This ensures that IB Biology remains a practical science course but it will require some careful planning and it could take up a lot of time.
 To train the students to complete an investigation in just 20 hours of practical activities is quite a challenge.

 PSOW - Practical Scheme of Work